The Evolution of Fitness Tracking: A Historical Perspective

 - Route mapping for runs, hikes, and bike rides

-- Navigation features for exploring new areas
+- Navigation features for exploring new places

 Integration with Ecosystems and Lifestyle Apps

-- Social fitness platforms
+- Social platforms for fitness

 - Smart home devices